-Portage is a city in Kalamazoo County, with a population of just under 50,000, located in southwestern Michigan.
-A number of serious crimes and other problems are associated with the local commercial sex market have been well documented in the city of Portage and other areas of Kalamazoo County.
+Portage is a city in Kalamazoo County with a population of about 49,000 residents, located in southwestern Michigan.
+A number of serious crimes and other problems associated with the local prostitution market have been well-documented in the city of Portage and other areas of Kalamazoo County.
 For example, in 2017 a man charged in a prostitution ring was sentenced to four years of probation by the Kalamazoo County Circuit Court and ordered to pay fines and court costs.
-He had been charged with human trafficking, a felony, transporting a person for the purpose of prostitution, a felony and engaging the services of a prostitute, a misdemeanor.
+He had been charged with human trafficking, a felony, transporting a person for the purpose of prostitution, a felony, and engaging the services of a prostitute, a misdemeanor.
 The human trafficking charged was dismissed in June 2016, according to court records.
 In a plea deal with prosecutors, he pleaded guilty to tampering with an electronic monitoring device and being a habitual offender.
 In exchange, the transporting and engaging services of a prostitute charges were dropped.
 The charges stemmed from an operation in which investigators from the Kalamazoo Valley Enforcement Team, along with officers from the Portage Department of Public Safety, conducted the sting at a motel.
 The operation was in response to citizen complaints and reports of women being forced into prostitution for narcotics and to repay narcotics debts by area dealers.
 During this operation, four women, ages 23-30, admitted to being drug users and said that drugs led to them being forced into the sex trade.

 - Portage Department of Public Safety

 Web Based Reverse Sting:

 - “Kalamazoo Anti-Human Trafficking Coalition Targeting a Growing Crime”, Kalamazoo Gazette, June 13 2012.

 - https://www.fox17online.com/kalamazoo-officer-fired-over-prostitutes (2015)